RizsimStudiosOfficial/Incredibox-V9CODEPORT-Template/README.md

 # Incredibox V9CODE PORT TEMPLATE
 this was made to make sure you dont have to go thru a hassle lol

-# To change the checkmark color
+# TO CHANGE THE CHECKMARK COLOR
 go to css/style.min.css and find the color its "colV1:" and you can set it to anything like this for example colV1: "#84DCC6" which will change it but you can set it to anything that fits that versions color